 When you take this medicine with other medicines, it can change the way this or any of the other medicines work.
 Nonprescription medicines, vitamins, natural remedies, and certain foods may also interact.
 Using these products together might cause harmful side effects.
 Talk to your healthcare provider if you are taking:

-- Antibiotics such as ciprofloxacin (Cipro), levofloxacin (Levaquin), and moxifloxacin (Avelox)
+- Antibiotics such as ciprofloxacin (Cipro), clarithromycin (Biaxin), erythromycin, levofloxacin (Levaquin), moxifloxacin (Avelox), rifampin (Rifadin), and telithromycin (Ketek)

 - Aspirin and other salicylates